-One natural idea is to borrow the estimators for Gaussian model which is the case intensively studied.
-Inspired by \cite{brown2010} where they implemented a mean-matching variance stabilizing transformation (MM-VST for short) to turn the problem of regression in exponential families into a standard homoscedastic Gaussian regression problem, we can perform a similar technique to the observations $\bsY$.
-For more details of MM-VST, we refer Section~2 of \cite{brown2010}.
-Let us remark that while implementing MM-VST, we need to choose the value of $m$ which corresponds to the number of data-points binned for transformation.
-Although it turns out that for regression problem, this $m$ needs to be suitably chosen (see Section~4 of \cite{brown2010}), we do not want this pre-process step presumes any information of the segmentation as we are in the context of changepoint detection.
-Therefore, we simply take $m=1$ in their transformation procedure and implement the formula $Y'_{i}=2\sqrt{Y_{i}+1/4}$ for Poisson model and $Y'_{i}=\log(2Y_{i})$ for exponential model to derive new sequences of observations $\bsY'=(Y'_{1},\ldots,Y'_{n})$.
-We then apply the algorithms introduced in the last section to $\bsY'$ to get the locations of changepoints.
-Based on these locations, we associate $\rho$-estimators proposed in \cite{Baraud2020} to the estimated values of $\bsg^{*}$ on each segment to improve the performance.
-As it was shown in \cite{Baraud2020}, under some suitable conditions and when the model is exact, $\rho$-estimator recovers the accurate result given by MLE.
-Moreover, it possesses more robustness compared to MLE when there is a model misspecification and/or data contamination.
-To conclude, the candidates set for Poisson model is given by
+A natural idea is to leverage estimators from the Gaussian model, which has been extensively studied.
+Inspired by \cite{brown2010}, where a mean-matching variance stabilizing transformation (MM-VST) was applied to convert regression problems in exponential families into standard homoscedastic Gaussian regression, we adopt a similar technique for the observations $\bsY$.
+For details on MM-VST, we refer to Section 2 of \cite{brown2010}.
+It is worth noting that implementing MM-VST requires selecting the value of $m$, which determines the number of data points binned for the transformation.
+Although $m$ needs to be suitably chosen for regression problems (see Section 4 of \cite{brown2010}), we avoid using any segmentation-related information in this preprocessing step, as we are dealing with changepoint detection.
+Therefore, we simply set $m=1$ in the transformation procedure, applying $Y'_{i}=2\sqrt{Y_{i}+1/4}$ for the Poisson model and $Y'_{i}=\log(2Y_{i})$ for the exponential model to obtain new observation sequences $\bsY'=(Y'_{1},\ldots,Y'_{n})$.
+We then apply the algorithms introduced in the previous section to $\bsY'$ to identify changepoint locations.
+Based on these locations, we use the $\rho$-estimators proposed in \cite{Baraud2020} to estimate $\bsg^{*}$ on each segment, enhancing performance.
+As shown in \cite{Baraud2020}, under suitable conditions and when the model is correctly specified, the $\rho$-estimator matches the accuracy of the MLE.
+Moreover, it offers greater robustness than the MLE in cases of model misspecification or data contamination.